s7023369667/leetcode/README.md

 # leetcode

-This is the project that I practice 'Python' programming on the Leetcode.
+This is the project that I practice 'Python'& 'C/C++' programming on the Leetcode.

 Hi,welcome to my github.